Hello, 2 Peas and a Dog Readers!

 Activity #1: The Trust Obstacle Course

 Why the Game Works: This game is a lot of fun for spectators—it can be very enjoyable to watch your peers stumble around and bump into each other!
 For participants, the game has a ton of benefits: it develops interpersonal awareness (the instruction has to carefully observe the blindfolded teammate), creates trust between players, and promotes immediate communication.
-Teammates are directly responsible for one another, and have to take care of one another—especially when the roles are reverse, and student giving instructions has to put on the blindfold!
+Teammates are directly responsible for one another and have to take care of one another—especially when the roles are reversed, and student giving instructions has to put on the blindfold!

 One thing to watch out for: there will always be one player who will give instructions that lead his blindfolded partner *away* from the item and into the hallway or the coat closet.
 Be sure to keep safety in mind.

 Activity #2: This Game is Knot Fun

 How to Play: Group members form a circle, and everyone puts their left hands in the air and grabs the hand of someone across from them.
 After doing so, everyone puts their right hand in the air, and grabs the hand of someone across from them.
 After everyone is holding a hand, the participants need to figure out how to untangle themselves.

 These people are incredibly good at this game!
 This activity is usually good for at least ten minutes of giggles.

 Why the Game Works: First of all, it’s silly: you’re all tangled up, and until you figure things out, you keep getting more tangled!
 Second, it promotes communication.
 There is no way to do this activity without talking to each other.
 Even quieter participants pipe up when they figure out how to help out a teammate.
-Finally, that task of untangling is so immediate that it lets students forget allllllll the other stimuli in their lives: who’s not friends with who, who’s not talking to who, and so on.
+Finally, that task of untangling is so immediate that it lets students forget all the other stimuli in their lives: who are not friends with who, who’s not talking to who, and so on.
 It’s a very nice “be here now” exercise.

 Activity #3: The Ha Game